JamesLofty/River_OSPAR_Plastics_Dataset/README.md

-Data and codes supporting the publication 'The Shapes and Sizes of Macroplastics and Other litter in rivers' DOI:
+Data and codes supporting the publication 'The Shapes and Sizes of Macroplastics and Other litter in Rivers' DOI:....
+PrePrint:....

 ### OSPAR_meta_analysis.xlsx
 Workbook containing the meta-analysis inputs used in the study.